architect/boilerplate/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Software is never done!
+Suggest an idea to make this project even better

 ---